elalongines/Forecasting-Employee-Exits-Through-Social-Media-Patterns/README.md

 # Forecasting-Employee-Exits-Through-Social-Media-Patterns
 Predicting employee turnover using social media data, leveraging deep learning and sentiment analysis models.

-# Online Footprints: Forecasting Employee Exits Through Social Media Patterns
+## About the Project

-This repository contains the code, data preprocessing scripts, and research documentation for the project titled "Online Footprints: Forecasting Employee Exits Through Social Media Patterns."
-This study is part of the requirements for the MSc in Applied Information and Data Science at Lucerne University of Applied Sciences and Arts.
+This repository hosts the code, data preprocessing scripts, and research documentation for the project: "Online Footprints: Forecasting Employee Exits Through Social Media Patterns"
-# Online Footprints: Forecasting Employee Exits Through Social Media Patterns

-This repository contains the code, data preprocessing scripts, and research documentation for the project titled **"Online Footprints: Forecasting Employee Exits Through Social Media Patterns."** This study is part of the requirements for the MSc in Applied Information and Data Science at Lucerne University of Applied Sciences and Arts.
+This project is part of the MSc in Applied Information and Data Science program at Lucerne University of Applied Sciences and Arts

 ## Overview

-The study aims to analyze employee turnover by leveraging social media interaction patterns and sentiment analysis using advanced deep learning techniques.
-It focuses on predicting turnover among frontline workers by exploring the Avolta dataset, sourced through the Beekeeper platform.
+The study investigates employee turnover using social media interaction patterns and sentiment analysis techniques.
+By leveraging the Avolta dataset, sourced via the Beekeeper platform, it applies cutting-edge deep learning models and sentiment analysis frameworks to predict employee exits among frontline workers.

 ### Key Research Questions
 1. **How effective are deep learning models in predicting employee turnover?**